cslfiu/Android-Security-Updates/README.md

  The following additional datasets are used:
  - NIST CVE Database: We downloaded the list of all CVEs published between 2002-2023 through [the NIST database](https://nvd.nist.gov/vuln/data-feeds).
- - Knox Supported Devices: We used the models, platforms, device type, and the list of Android Enterprise Recommended (AER) devices published in [Knox supported device list](https://www.samsungknox.com/en/knox-platform/supported-devices) by Samsung.
+ - Samsung Knox Supported Devices: We used the models, platforms, device type, and the list of Android Enterprise Recommended (AER) devices published in [Knox supported device list](https://www.samsungknox.com/en/knox-platform/supported-devices) by Samsung.
- - AER-certified Devices: We used the list of [Android Enterprise Recommended (AER) devices](https://androidenterprisepartners.withgoogle.com/) by Google.
+ - AER-certified Devices: We used the list of [Android Enterprise Recommended (AER) devices](https://androidenterprisepartners.withgoogle.com/) published by Google.

  # 2. Code, Analysis, and Results